prometheus/governance/ROLES.md

 Process of becoming a maintainer:

-1. Any current Maintainer may nominate a current Organization Member to become a new Maintainer, by opening a PR by adding them to the `MAINTAINERS.md` file.
+1. Any current Maintainer may nominate a current Member to become a new Maintainer, by opening a PR by adding them to the `MAINTAINERS.md` file.
 2. The nominee will add a comment to the PR testifying that they agree to all requirements of becoming a Maintainer.
-3. None of the other maintainers for the project must object.
+3. None of the other maintainers of the repository must object.

+## Stepping Down/Emeritus Process

+If and when contributors' commitment levels change, contributors can consider stepping down (moving down the contributor ladder) vs moving to emeritus status (completely stepping away from the project).

+Contact the Maintainers about changing to Emeritus status, or reducing your contributor level.